joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 ### Municipality Boundary

-Municipalities requiring MDS Provider API compliance should provide an unambiguous digital source for the municipality boundary.
+Municipalities requiring  SPP Provider API compliance should provide an unambiguous digital source for the municipality boundary.
 This boundary must be used when determining which data each `provider` API endpoint will include.

 The boundary should be defined as a polygon or collection of polygons.
 The file defining the boundary should be provided in Shapefile or GeoJSON format and hosted online at a published address that all providers and `provider` API consumers can access and download.
 The boundary description can be sent as a reference to an GeoJSON object or flat-file, if the agency is using [Geography](/geography).